outl1ne/nova-menu-builder/README.md

     'et_EE' => 'Estonian',
   ],

-  // or using a closure:
+  // or using a closure (not cacheable):

   'locales' => function() {
     return nova_lang_get_locales();